 Transitioning to a completely virtual workplace last year created fresh stresses on cybersecurity.
 It follows that transitioning to a hybrid workplace will create additional new vulnerabilities.
 Boards should inquire how management is adjusting to new threats, particularly in light of recent, high-profile ransomware attacks.

-7. Is our organization making progress on diversity, equity and inclusion (DEI)?
+7. Is our organisation making progress on diversity, equity and inclusion (DEI)?

 The board should have a line of sight into the metrics, measures and monitoring of DEI.
 One of the unfortunate effects of the COVID-19 crisis is its disproportionate impact on women and people of color in the job market.
 It may be necessary to challenge conventional thinking and foster an open environment that encourages tough conversations and feedback.